LinkedSoftwareDependencies/Article-System-Components/content/usage.md

 #### Digita Identity Proxy

-The Digita Identity Proxy (not public at the time of writing) is a [Solid-OIDC](https://solid.github.io/authentication-panel/solid-oidc/){:.mandatory}-compliant proxy server that acts as a modular, and easily configurable compatibility layer for classic [OIDC](https://openid.net/connect/){:.mandatory} Identity Providers.
+The Digita Identity Proxy (not public at the time of writing) is a [Solid-OIDC](cite:cites link:web:solidoidc)-compliant proxy server that acts as a modular, and easily configurable compatibility layer for classic [OIDC](cite:cites link:web:oidc) Identity Providers.
 It enables Solid apps to authenticate at Solid pod servers with these existing identity services, without any necessary modification.
-This project is also written in TypeScript, and is under development by [Digita](https://www.digita.ai/).
+This project is also written in TypeScript, and is under development by [Digita](cite:cites link:web:digita).

 Several components exists that enable additional functionality of Solid-OIDC, which can be plugged into the proxy when the need exists.